rickshahid/SkyMedia/README.md

 # Azure Sky Media

 Welcome!
-This repository contains the multi-tenant, multi-region sample Azure media solution deployed at http://www.skymedia.io
+This repository contains the multi-tenant, multi-region Azure media solution deployed at http://www.skymedia.io

 As an example, here is an introductory Azure Media Services stream playing within the site via Azure Media Player integration.